alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 log4j.logger.org.hibernate.stat=debug
 ```

-This way I was able to show sql in the logs, generate statistics, format the sql and having sql comments to understand better which queries where being executed.
+This way I was able to show <a href="https://es.wikipedia.org/wiki/SQL">sql</a> in the logs, generate statistics, format the sql and having sql comments to understand better which queries where being executed.

 Checking statistics
 ---------------------------

-The surprise was that a lot of queries to the database were executed:
+The surprise was that a lot of queries to the database were executed for a single API operation:

 ```
 2018-09-19 11:17:56,656 INFO  [http-0.0.0.0:8080-1: : ] [StatisticalLoggingSessionEventListener] - Session Metrics {